What is a financial audit and how to prepare for it?

 3. Statutory audit: This is basically a legally vital review to check how accurate a company’s financial records are.
 It aims to check out whether an organization exhibits a fair view of its financial performance, typically dictated by federal laws.

 4. Tax audit: This is the type of audit that mainly focuses on a company’s tax returns and compliance with tax regulations.
 In fact, these kinds of audits are carried out to make sure that a business’s tax payments and financial records are accurate and compliant with local tax regulations.
-Read more in this blog.
+Read more about Sales Tax Compliance outsourcing.

 5. Forensic audit: This is a type of audit that looks for proof of financial crimes like embezzlement, fraud, or other offenses by going through a company’s financial records.
 Furthermore, forensic audits are usually conducted in cases of any underlying suspicion of illegal financial activity.